cmu-phil/tetrad-fx/README.md

 # Some Documentation

 Here is a screenshot of the first draft of the project.
-I guess I could have done the borders better.
 The little green G is Grammarly correcting my text, sorry.
 Though honestly it is kind of nice to have that available.

 ![Picture of the current state of the project.](https://github.com/cmu-phil/tetrad-fx/blob/main/src/main/resources/App.Screenshot.2023-9.30.png)